octopus-network/omnity-docs/docs/REE/03-first-exchange.md

 sidebar_position: 3
 ---

-# Develop Your First Exchange
+# Develop Your First App in REE

-This document explains how to develop a basic Exchange Canister on the Internet Computer (IC) by walking through a specific feature from a hypothetical Lending DApp.
-We will focus on the scenario where a user deposits BTC into a Lending Pool to earn interest.
+This document demonstrates how to develop a REE App implementing a typical lending scenario on the blockchain.
+It includes developing both an Exchange backend (canister) and an Exchange Frontend with core functionality.
+If you want to learn how to develop an Exchange Client to integrate with an existing Exchange, please refer to the RichSwap integration documentation.

 For a more complete demo application and source code, please refer to: